 The proposal should demonstrate how the applicant plans to integrate translational outcomes, what happens once they have completed this funding, how the outcomes will be disseminated to consumers or the end user, and how they will lead to widespread improvements in cardiovascular health practices.

-Both peer and consumer reviewers will refer to the following application questions when assessing this criterion:
+Reviewers will refer to the application questions as indicated in the tables below when assessing this criterion.